arp242/goatcounter/.github/CONTRIBUTING.markdown

   first.
 The cron package will persist that to DB every 10 seconds, which also regenerates various cached stats.

+- Hits ("pageviews") are stored in the `hits` table with minimal processing; for the most part, this table isn't queried directly for reasons of performance.
+  When inserting new rows in the table the various `*_stats` tables are updated as well, which contain a more efficient aggregation of the data (`hit_stats`, browser_stats`, etc.)

 - Templates live in /tpl, and are standard Go templates.
 The Go template library is a bit idiosyncratic, but once you "get" it they're quite pleasant to work with (I can't find a good/gentle "getting started with Go templates"